nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Edit a Student - `edit`

-Edits an existing student in the address book.
+Edits an existing Student Contact in the Address Book.

 Format: